Mbed-TLS/mbedtls/README.md

 The Mbed cryptography library is a reference implementation of the cryptography interface of the Arm Platform Security Architecture (PSA).
 This is a preview release of Mbed Crypto, provided for evaluation purposes only.

-Mbed Crypto is distributed under the Apache License, version 2.0.
-See the [LICENSE](LICENSE) file for the full text of the license.

 ## PSA cryptography API

 Arm's [Platform Security Architecture (PSA)](https://developer.arm.com/architectures/security-architectures/platform-security-architecture) is a holistic set of threat models, security analyses, hardware and firmware architecture specifications, and an open source firmware reference implementation.
 PSA provides a recipe, based on industry best practice, that allows security to be consistently designed in, at both a hardware and firmware level.